merely-useful/py-rse/index.md

 but this just leads to arguing over whether something is a 4 or a 5.)
 Effort measures how much work the issue requires.
-Since this can't always be estimated accurately, it's common to classify things as "an hour", "a day", or "multiple days".
+Since this can't always be estimated accurately, it's common to classify things as "an hour," "a day," or "multiple days."
 Again,
 anything that's likely to take longer than multiple days should be broken down so that planning and progress tracking can be more accurate.